input-output-hk/marlowe-cardano/nix/marlowe-cardano/deploy/README.md

 `
 ### Nomad Tasks and Environment
 Nomad tasks for each service are in `./nomadTasks.nix`.
 These are meant to be put together in a Nomad environment.
 They can be configured with Nomad's meta stanza.

-The Nomad environment in `./nomadEnv.nix` puts the tasks together, configures ports and services for each task, and creates tasks for each Cardano environment.